etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-and-update-business-entities-using-web-services.md

 ### Secure Web Services

 !!!note
-    To know more about how Etendo introduces its own Secure Web Services with unique features, visit [**How to Use Secure Webservices**](../how-to-guides/how-to-use-secure-webservices.md)
+    To know more about how Etendo introduces its own Secure Web Services with unique features, visit [How to Use Secure Webservices](../how-to-guides/how-to-use-secure-webservices.md).

 ---